nishantbalaji/nishantbalaji/README.md

 - I'm currently working at:
   - 🔷 [Association for Computing Machinery (ACM) at UCSD](https://acmucsd.com/), a computing org at UC San Diego as the President, and formerly the VP of Events.
     - I'm hosting ACM's annual career fair, [SPACE](https://space.acmucsd.com)!
-    - I'm creating DiamondHacks, ACM's hackathon to help get students interested in coding and further their skills.
+    - I'm organizing [DiamondHacks](https://diamondhacks.acmucsd.com), ACM's hackathon to help get students interested in coding and further their skills.
     - I helped found ACM's outreach program, where we help underpriviledged students in the local San Diego Community
     - I'm the student org liason for the [ECE Alumni Board](https://ece.ucsd.edu), working to foster connections between student organizations and the department.